DrMicrobit/ollama-cli/README.md

                         each other to be spotted as repeats.
 Default: 3 --max-lines INT       To prevent endless output.
 If >0, stop after this number of lines.
-Default: 200 --max-paragraphs INT  To prevent endless diverse output.
-If >0, stop after this number of paragraphs.
+Default: 200 --max-linetokens INT  To prevent endless output in a single line.
+If >0, stop after this number of tokens if no newline was encountered.
+                        Default: 200
+  --max-paragraphs INT  To prevent endless diverse output.
+If >0, stop after
+                        this number of paragraphs.
 Default: 0